ofelcan164/API/sections/collections.md

 Get Collections
 ----------
 * `GET /collections.json` will return `200 OK` and a list of collections created by the authenticated user.
-100 collections will be returned per page.
-If you have more than 100 collections, use `page` as a query parameter to retrieve pages beyond the first one.
+We will return 100 collections per page.
+If the result set has 100 collections, it's your responsibility to check the next page to see if there are any more collections -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

 ```json
 [